Table of contents

 Is a new organization needed?

-One way to figure this out is to perform a nonprofit needs assessment.
+One way to figure out the answer is to do a nonprofit needs assessment.
 Here are a couple of exercises to get started:

 - Create a positioning statement 🎯 Make a list of other organizations with a similar mission.
 What makes you different?
-Use this to draft a positioning statement to explain why your organization is needed.
+Use this to draft a positioning statement that explains why your organization is needed.

 - Do a SWOT analysis 🔎 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-It's a way to identify key factors that will help distinguish your organization in the nonprofit sector.
+It's a way to identify the primary factors that will distinguish your organization in the nonprofit sector.

 Step 2.
 Identify your “why” 💓